ApryseSDK/webviewer-mendix-module/README.md

 # WebViewer - Mendix Web Module

-[WebViewer](https://www.pdftron.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
+[WebViewer](https://docs.apryse.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [Apryse PDF SDK](https://www.apryse.com).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 This repo provides a backend module that facilitates server side operations that work with WebViewer.